Sparse Harmonic Transforms: A New Class of Sublinear-time Algorithms for Learning Functions of Many Variables: Future Work

 In this paper we develop a sublinear-time compressive sensing algorithm for rapidly learning functions of many variables that admit sparse representations in arbitrary Bounded Orthonormal Product (BOP) bases.
 Our results are universal in the sense that we give randomized constructions for highly structured grids which are proven to allow for the swift recovery {\it of all} functions which are sufficiently sparse in a given BOP basis, with high probability.
 This is the first method of its kind for general BOP bases.
 As a result, there is much work to do before these preliminary results reach their full potential.

 First, and perhaps most obviously, the theoretical guarantees developed herein only apply to exactly BOPB-sparse functions despite the fact that our numerical experiments suggest that the algorithm also works for nearly BOPB-sparse functions.
-As a result, it should be possible to extend the main theorem herein to obtain best $s$-term approximation guarantees in the sense of Cohen et al. \cite{cohen2009compressed} for more arbitrary functions.
-Other improvements that should be considered include an attempt at reducing the current cubic-in-$s$ sampling complexity of our main theoretical result.
+As a result, it should be possible to extend the main theorem herein to obtain best $s$-term approximation guarantees in the sense of Cohen et al. \cite{cohen2009compressed} for more arbitrary functions while simultaneously improving its complexity bounds (see, e.g., \cite{choi2019sparse} for preliminary results in this direction).
+Specific complexity improvements that should be considered include an attempt at reducing the current cubic-in-$s$ sampling complexity of our main theoretical result.
 This necessitates that a better pairing method be developed in Section~\ref{sec:proposed} that requires fewer function evaluations.

 Additionally, different dimension matching techniques for improving the pairing and entry identification steps of our proposed support identification method could be considered.
 Both steps are currently dimension incremental in the sense that all entries of the energetic index vectors are found one dimension at a time, and then extended into longer prefixes one dimension at a time.
 However, there is nothing stopping either of these steps from being generalized so that several short (potentially overlapping) prefixes of energetic index vectors are found in parallel and then merged/combined in a different order.
 This process could even be made adaptive to help eliminate interference between different index vector prefixes during a modified pairing phase's energy estimations.
 For example, any time a set of energetic prefixes differs from all the others under consideration in its $j^{\rm th}$ entry one could compute an inner product in the $j^{\rm th}$ dimension of $h$ in a fashion similar to our current entry identification step in order to better isolate those prefixes' energy estimates from the others.
 Such methods could potentially lead to more accurate pairing results in noisy conditions.